Schofield Barracks: Education

 Hawaii Department of Education operates two schools in Schofield Barracks CDP: Samuel K. Solomon Elementary School, and Daniel K. Inouye Elementary School.
 Solomon Elementary's namesake was a member of the Wolfhounds.
-The dedication of the original campus was on November 11, 1969 while the dedication of the current facility occurred on November 9, 2019.
-In the 2016-2017 school year it had 933 students.
-The Department of Defense’s Office of Economic Adjustment funded the construction of the current campus with a $70,248,901.
+The dedication of the original campus was on November 11, 1969, while the dedication of the current facility occurred on November 9, 2019.
+In the 2016–2017 school year it had 933 students.
+The Department of Defense's Office of Economic Adjustment funded the construction of the current campus with a $70,248,901.
 The State of Hawaii added an additional $20,000,000 to the funding.
 The current campus has four buildings, with each up to two stories tall, and a capacity of above 800.
 These buildings have 63 classrooms total.
 Inouye Elementary opened in 1959 as Hale Kula Elementary School, and it was given its current name on April 19, 2016.
+Some students are, as of 2016, zoned to Wheeler Elementary School.

+As of 2016 the zoned secondary schools are Wheeler Middle School and Leilehua High School.

 Sergeant Rodney J. T. Yano Library (Building 560), operated by the United States Army's Family and MWR Programs, is in the area.
 Hawaii State Public Library System operates nearby civilian public libraries.